vietlt/python_simple_chat-group_project/README.md

 - Write a Chat service as Python.
 - A simple html/js client that uses the service is provided (index.html)

 1. What is a Chat service?
    A chat service accepts three APIs

 2. Methods:

-   - GET /<room> - returns the static html provided to you, regardless of the room provided.
+   a. `GET /<room>` - returns the static html provided to you, regardless of the room provided.
-   - GET /chat/<room> - returns the full chat in a room
+   b. `GET /chat/<room>` - returns the full chat in a room

-   * load data from file /data/<room>.txt and show the page
+   data is load from file `/data/<room>.txt` and show the page

-   - POST /chat/<room> - accepts a chat line from a user
+   c. `POST /chat/<room>` - accepts a chat line from a user

-   * save to file /data/<room>.txt
+   - save to file `/data/<room>.txt`
-   * accept 2 form fields - username & message
+   - accept 2 form fields - username & message
-   * chat formatted as a list of "\n" delimited lines (1 per message)
+   - chat formatted as a list of "\n" delimited lines (1 per message)
-   * each line formatted as "[2018-02-25 14:00:51] long.vu: hi everybody!"
+   - each line formatted as "[2018-02-25 14:00:51] long.vu: hi everybody!"
-   * save date, time, username & message per room
+   - save date, time, username & message per room

+   `<room>` is the number such as 123 or 1234, etc.

 3. Following is a recommendation on implementation order:
    a.
 Implement Flask app that returns the static html on GET /.
    b.
-Now add new page GET /<room> will show the same page above.
+Now add new page `GET /<room>` will show the same page above.
    c.
-Implement GET /chat/<room> will show the data loaded from file (create by manual for now).
+Implement `GET /chat/<room>` will show the data loaded from file (create by manual for now).
    d.
-Implement POST /chat/<room> to save chat data.
+Implement `POST /chat/<room>` to save chat data.
 Check with another room and another browser.

 4. DevOps Section
    a.
 Package application in docker-image
    b.
 Create docker-compose toplogy comprising of:

    - 3 chat servers